Jackie Searle

-Jacqueline Ann "Jackie" Searle (born 26 September 1960) is a British Anglican retired bishop.
+Jacqueline Ann "Jackie" Searle (born 26 September 1960) is a British Anglican bishop.
 From 2018 until 2025, she served as the Bishop of Crediton, a suffragan bishop of the Diocese of Exeter.
 She had previously been the Archdeacon of Gloucester between 2012 and 2018.
+Since May 2026, she has been serving as Acting Bishop of Derby in the Diocese of Derby.

 Early life and education

 Searle was born on 26 September 1960 in Redhill, Surrey, England.
 She was educated at Talbot Heath School, an all-girls private school in Bournemouth.
 She studied at Whitelands College, Roehampton, graduating with a Bachelor of Education (BEd) degree in 1982.
 She worked as a teacher from 1982 until 1989.
 She trained for ordained ministry at Trinity College, Bristol, an evangelical Anglican theological college between 1990 and 1992.

 Ordained ministry

 She was ordained deacon in 1992, and priest in 1994.
 Her first ecclesiastical post was as parish deacon in the benefice of Christ Church and St Peter, Roxeth from 1992 to 1994, and as an assistant curate at St Stephen's Church, Ealing from 1994 to 1996, both in the Diocese of London.
 From 1996 to 2003, she was a tutor in applied theology and dean of women at Trinity College, Bristol, her alma mater.
 She was then Vicar of St Peter, Littleover from 2003 to 2012 in the Diocese of Derby.
 From 2012, she served as Archdeacon of Gloucester in the Diocese of Gloucester and as a residentiary canon of Gloucester Cathedral.